Incidence and Distribution of Circumcision

 Click on the map for a larger image.

 Of necessity, this map generalises.
-In South Africa, for example, whites circumcised "medically" until recently, Xhosa circumcise tribally and Zulus have never circumcised.
+In South Africa, for example, whites of British extraction (but not Afrikaners) circumcised "medically" until recently, Xhosa circumcise tribally and Zulus had stopped circumcising but have recently resumed.
 Even in Israel (barely visible even on the larger map), surprisingly many parents leave their sons intact.

 South Africa